jvcasillas/slidify_tutorial/index.md

 - All of the necessary files are there
 - The `.Rmd` file is the only one you need to work with
 	- This is where you will actually modify the deck (your presentation)
-	- It should have opened automatically in RStudio
+	- It should have opened automatically if you are using RStudio
 - The YAML front matter (the very first thing in the `.Rmd` file) should look like this...

 --- .class #id